-Sodium Phosphates are an umbrella term for any of the salts which involve a combination of sodium and phosphate, with one of its uses being for pH balance in canned drinks.
+Sodium Phosphates are an umbrella term for any salts that involve a combination of sodium and phosphate, with one of its uses being for pH balance in canned drinks.

-L-Theanine is an amino acid that is most commonly sourced from black or green tea leaves.
+L-Theanine is an amino acid most commonly sourced from black or green tea leaves.

-This ingredient can be helpful in improving cognitive function, such as assisting in memory and thinking skills, while also providing some relief from stress and anxiety.
+This ingredient can help improve cognitive function, such as assisting in memory and thinking skills while relieving stress and anxiety.

 It may also induce a state of relaxation, although given that this is in an energy drink and not a calming cup of tea, the benefits of that effect in Game Fuel might be a tad debatable.

-In any case, we don’t exactly know how much L-Theanine is actually present in Game Fuel and if it contains an effective dosage, so do take the benefits with a grain of salt.
+In any case, we don’t exactly know how much L-Theanine is present in Game Fuel, and if it contains an adequate dosage, do take the benefits with a grain of salt.

-While mainly used as an emulsifying and stabilizing agent for drinks, Gum Arabic also tends to make you feel fuller than you actually are, which might help with your overall intake of calories, thus reducing your BMI.
+While mainly used as an emulsifying and stabilizing agent for drinks, Gum Arabic also makes you feel fuller than you are, which might help with your overall intake of calories, thus reducing your BMI.

-Of course, there’s probably not enough gum arabic present in Game Fuel to make you feel fuller than usual, but it’s still an interesting ingredient to have.
+Of course, there’s probably not enough gum arabic present in Game Fuel to make you feel fuller than usual, but it’s still an exciting ingredient to have.

 Calcium Disodium EDTA

-A Crystalline powder with a slightly salty flavor, Calcium Disodium EDTA is mostly used in drinks as a preservative and flavoring agent.
+A Crystalline powder with a slightly salty flavor, Calcium Disodium EDTA is mainly used in drinks as a preservative and flavoring agent.

 Panax Ginseng Root Extract